chmouel/snazy/README.md

   matching a message it will run an action on it.
 It currently support only one action one regexp.
 If you specify the string `"{}"` it will be expanded to the matched string.
-For example on macOS this command will display a notification with the pipelinerun that has succeede:
+For example on macOS this command will display a notification with the pipelinerun that has succeeded:

   ```shell
   snazy --action-regexp "pipelinerun(s)?\s*.*has success" --action-command "osascript -e 'display notification \"{}\"'"